lamir-workshop/lamir-workshop.github.io/travel_awards/index.md

 ### Important Dates

-* **Author Awards [CLOSED]**: 23:59 on Friday, October 25, 2024 (AOE, UTC-12).
+* **Author Awards [CLOSED]**: The deadline to apply is 23:59 on Friday, October 25, 2024 (AOE, UTC-12).
 Award applicants will be notified of the decision by Friday, November 1, 2024.
 We ask that applicants please wait to register for the workshop until notifications have been sent out.
-* **Non-Author Awards [CLOSED]**: 23:59 on Friday, November 15, 2024 (AOE, UTC-12).
+* **Non-Author Awards [CLOSED]**: The deadline to apply is 23:59 on Friday, November 15, 2024 (AOE, UTC-12).
 Award applicants will be notified of the decision by Friday, November 22, 2024.

 <!-- Please access the application using the link below: -->